inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 <img
 src="/images/tutorials/spatial_transform_balanced_samples/fig1_spatially_balanced_circle.png"
 id="fig-spatbalsamp"
 alt="Figure 1: Spatially balanced sampling in a circular area." />
 <figcaption>Figure 1: Spatially balanced sampling in a circular area.</figcaption><br>

 ### (3) Choose Your Distribution Pattern

-The figure above treats points in all areas in the circle equally.
+The figure above treats points in all areas of the circle equally.
 But then, if you think about it, there are special points in a circular area - obviously, its center.
 And in many applications, it is a valid strategy to give points closer to the center a higher chance of being chosen, or to have a sampling pattern that reduces likelihood with distance from center, or just the opposite (i.e. bias towards the rim).
+Completely hypothetical example: imagine you want to study the effect of soil `pH` on plant root growth.
+Your experiment starts by measuring pH, and then planting a seed in a specific, central location.
+If there is variability in pH, you might want to sample a number of random locations in your study area for averaging.
+By prior knowledge, roots spread out all directions, you might know a maximum radius.
+However, root density decreases with distance, and the further away from the center, the less likely it is that measured pH will affect your study subject.
+A uniform random distribution cannot account for the distance effect: it overrates the samples further away from the center (by including more of them, relatively speaking).
+In contrast, the center-weighted sampling strategy can emphasize that data interrelation decreases with distance, making it suitable for any research question about specific points and radially decreasing effect correlation[^3].

 <img
 src="/images/tutorials/spatial_transform_balanced_samples/fig2_center_weighted_circle.png"
 id="fig-spatbalsamp"
 alt="Figure 2: An example of distance-dependent sampling likelihood." />
 <figcaption>Figure 2: An example of distance-dependent sampling likelihood.</figcaption><br>

-Anything goes.
+The appropriate distribution of points depends on the (probability density) distribution of the values measured or sampled, and thus ultimately on the research question and subject.
+Nature creates a variety of distribution patterns, and it might be useful to be able to mimic them with computational sampling.
 In this tutorial, I will briefly demonstrate, how.

 <a id="sec-Methods"></a>